Business Process Management Overview

 The operations level.

 The issues of managing operations and making products or producing services are the focus at this level.
 It is important to recognize operational issues that link to key business systems.
-Issues of product cost, quality, inventory, throughput, and availability are often important at this level.
+Issues of the product cost, quality, inventory, throughput, and availability are often important at this level.
 Six sigma projects at this level may take a year or more to complete because of the complex combination of factors involved.
 Required improvements at this level may be derived from the business level needs.
 Harry’s six sigma breakthrough strategy, at the operations level, is:

 - Recognize operational issues that link to key business systems